 They work just as well — usually better! — than conventional ducted HVAC.
 And it uses a fraction of the energy a ducted system requires.
 So, you save money each month.
 And, they’re very easy to install.
 There’s no major work required.

-The one drawback is the upfront price.
-You can read more about that here.
+The one drawback is the cost to install a mini split in Boise Metro or Valley County.
 But for now, we’d like to go further into how ductless works and why it’s often the best option.

 Ductless Heating And Cooling For Boise, ID Homes